 In addition to the above guidelines, the following stipulations apply to students after they have begun coursework at Cornell:

-- Students are permitted to receive credit for courses taken at other institutions during Cornell’s academic year (September through May) only if they have:
+Students are permitted to receive credit for courses taken through other institutions (including Consortium courses) during Cornell’s academic year (September through May) only if they have:

 Exemption, Advanced Placement, and Credit by Examination